xipingyan/VLMPruner/README.md

 # VLM-Pruner: Buffering for Spatial Sparsity in an Efficient VLM Centrifugal Token Pruning Paradigm

 ## Note
-The usage is coming soon!
+The usage is coming soon in December 2025!

 ## 🔥 News
 - `2025/12/15`: The official implementation of VLMPruner is available!